Brian Farrell (broadcaster)

 Bernard Brendan "Brian" Farrell (9 January 1929 – 10 November 2014) was an Irish author, journalist, academic and broadcaster.
 He presented programmes such as Today Tonight, and Prime Time on RTÉ.

 Early life

 Born in Manchester, England to Irish parents, Farrell moved to Dublin, Ireland during the Second World War.
 He was educated at Coláiste Mhuire, Dublin; University College Dublin and Harvard University.
 He married Marie-Thérèse Dillon in April 1955 while attending Harvard.

 Family

 He is survived by his wife Marie-Therese and seven children, Naomi, Bernard, Miriam, David, Rachel, Theo and Brian.

-Two of his sons followed him into academia: David Farrell is Head of the School of Politics and International Relations at University College Dublin, and Theo Farrell is the Deputy Vice-Chancellor(Education) at the University of Wollongong.
+Two of his sons followed him into academia: David Farrell is Head of the School of Politics and International Relations at University College Dublin, and Theo Farrell is the Vice-Chancellor at La Trobe University.
 Brian Farrell's wife, Marie-Thérèse, is the daughter of Dr. Theo Dillon, one of the sons of John Dillon the Irish nationalist politician.
 Her uncle was James Dillon, the Leader of the Fine Gael party from 1959 to 1965.